cmsc240-f23/cmsc240-f23.github.io/labs/lab5.md

       - Overrides `getInfo()` to include field of view and interactive surface details.

 <div class="requirement">
 Review the code in testdevices.cpp, WearableDevice.h, and WearableDevice.cpp.
 Then write the code for the classes ARGlasses, FitnessTracker, and SmartWatch using the problem statement description above.
 Your new classes should extend the WearableDevice class to inherit the functionality.
+I have created the `.cpp` and `.h` files in the lab repository, and you should write your code where it says `// Write your code here...`

 When you finish and test your code by running the main function in the testdevices.cpp file.